gvwilson/sensibleadventures/iffy/iffy.md

 a millisecond before he crashed into the couch that Iffy had been sitting on.
 He rolled over clumsily.
-"Left scapular is bacon," he called.
-Iffy had only a heartbeat to wonder why why he said "bacon" instead of "baked" before he threw the first toolbox back through the door one-handed.
+"Left scapular is bacon," he called as he threw the first toolbox back through the door one-handed.

 His partner caught it and set it down just in time to catch the second one.
 "Wait!"
 Wales ordered